Insurance transcriptionists transcribe insurance-related information. The transcribed documents then become part of the insurance records.

 - Recorded statements from claims adjusters.

 - Recorded statements from investigations, accidents and insurance claimants (auto and home).
 For example, statements of an accident are recorded of plaintiffs, defendants and witnesses to document what happened.
-These recorded statements are then transcribed into a printable format that can be used in the court of law.
+These recorded statements are then transcribed and the transcript can be used in the court of law.

 - Recorded statements for Workers’ Compensation (injured employees).